ericstrobl/PCp/README.md

 - See pcp_demo.m for a demo.

-Coded using the Bayes Net Toolbox as a base (https://github.com/bayesnet/bnt).
+Coded using scripts from the Bayes Net Toolbox as a base (https://github.com/bayesnet/bnt).